scottyd8/ipc_sdk_ios/README.md

-# Worldpay Integrated Payment Client for iOS
+# Worldpay Integrated Payment Client for IOS BETA

+The SDK package is coming on 10/22/2016!

+In the meantime, check out the resources at http://worldpay.us/developer